holykol/ic-regex/README.md

 **Performance:**
 * Try to use `precompile` method to cache regexes that are going to be used a lot.
-* Always prefer to use `*_batch` methods, as queries to IC will take the longest time compared to actual matching.
+* Always prefer to use `*_batch` methods, as queries to IC will take more time compared to actual matching.

 **Limits:**
 * There is a 2MB call size limit, you will have to try very hard to reach it.